RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_000.md

 [^2]: A [namespace](https://en.wikipedia.org/wiki/Namespace) is a collection of things with unique names.
 The set of Twitter users is a namespace, because each handle only refers to a _single_ account.
 The set of users on a Wordpress site is also a namespace; each username again refers to only one account.
 But if you take _two_ Wordpress sites, they would represent two separate namespaces, because a single username (e.g. 'admin') could exist identically on both systems yet not be the same account.
 Namespaces solve the problem of connecting one identifier unambiguously with a single thing, but they present big challenges.
 For instance, domain names on the internet form a namespace, and in the domain name system (DNS) you can see examples of people fighting over domain names and hoarding them.
 The other big feature of a namespace is that someone, or a lot of people, have to agree on how to give out the names and generally manage the thing, which is a human-coordination challenge.

 [^3]: This is an argument we should consider any time it seems like a computing technology is "ruining" the internet.
 Is it really the case that a technology is having a deleterious effect on the internet, or is it just revealing or enabling some human trait that we prefer not to acknowledge?
 Further, on what authority are _we_ the judge?
 These aren't unanswerable questions--I've argued on this blog that certain common system designs are [evil and rude](http://www.catb.org/~esr/jargon/html/E/evil-and-rude.html).
-Any time I make a statement like that, I try to provide answers to the questions of how I think the technology interacts with humans and the grounds on which I consider it to be bad.
-By stating this chain of reasoning I hope to offer well-intentioned critics the tools to help me understand better.
+Any time I make a statement like that, I try to provide answers to the questions of how I think the technology interacts with human tendencies and the grounds on which I consider it to be bad.
+By stating this chain of reasoning, I hope to offer well-intentioned critics the tools to help me understand better.

 [^4]: Not all systems work this way.
 For instance, a TV with an antenna doesn't "request" a channel, and the tv station doesn't "respond" to any specific TV.
 TV stations _broadcast_ and TVs _receive_.